About the Sanderstead to Whyteleafe Countryside Area (SWCA)

-The SWCA partnership is hosted by Surrey County Council (as part of the Downlands Partnership team) and its core funding partners are the London Borough of Croydon, Tandridge District Council and the John Whitgift Foundation.
+The SWCA partnership is hosted by ourselves, Surrey County Council, within the Downlands Partnership team and its core funding partners are the London Borough of Croydon, Tandridge District Council and the John Whitgift Foundation.
 The partners all work collaboratively to aim to restore the downland by actively managing the area, with the vital support of the local communities.

 The SWCA partnership management aims are:

 - To restore and manage the downland by selective scrub control, mowing and grazing

 - To restore arable fields to grassland and to encourage the survival of uncommon arable 'weeds'

 - To manage existing hedgerows and to plant new ones

 - To encourage public access and community involvement and to provide environmental education